 With wrong commandExecutable settings, you will not able to run your calculation.
+Finally, do not forget to suitably modify submitJob_remote.py and checkStatus_remote.py files for computer/supercomputer.

 When everything is set correctly, we can run the calculation through USPEX runner using the command:

-'''

 USPEX -r

-'''